 Spaced Repetition and Memory Science

-Flashcards are a backbone of rapid vocabulary acquisition, but not all flashcards are the same.
-Spaced repetition software (SRS), like Anki or Memrise, leverages cognitive science by introducing information at just the right intervals.
-This technique maximizes recall and minimizes forgetting, making it possible to retain thousands of Spanish words and phrases with daily review sessions of 15-30 minutes.
+Flashcards form a backbone of rapid vocabulary acquisition, but not all flashcards are equal.
+Spaced repetition software (SRS), like Anki or Memrise, leverages cognitive science by introducing information at optimal intervals.
+Studies published in the Journal of Experimental Psychology demonstrate that spaced learning produces up to 200% better long-term retention compared to massed practice.
+Daily review sessions of 15-30 minutes using SRS make it possible to retain thousands of Spanish words and phrases efficiently.

-Research illustrates that SRS-based flashcard learning outperforms cramming, especially for new or difficult vocab, allowing learners to hit practical milestones (ordering food, basic conversations) faster.
+Research from the Max Planck Institute for Psychological Research confirms that SRS-based flashcard learning outperforms cramming, especially for new or difficult vocabulary, allowing learners to reach practical milestones—ordering food, basic conversations—faster than traditional study methods.

 The 80/20 Rule: Focus on High-Impact Language

-Analysis of spoken Spanish shows that a relatively small number of words and phrases account for the majority of daily conversations.
-Focusing on the top 1,000–2,000 most common words enables learners to understand and participate in a surprising range of interactions.
+Analysis of spoken Spanish by linguists at the Real Academia Española shows that approximately 2,000 high-frequency words and phrases account for roughly 80% of daily conversations.
+Focusing on these top terms enables learners to understand and participate in a wide range of interactions quickly.

 Strategic Learning Routines for Busy Adults